In the guide

 Wherever a charge applies for delivery or collection arrangements, that charge must be made clear to the consumer, and statements about charges and arrangements must not be misleading.
 For sales made at a distance, there are rules that apply to the cost of outward and return delivery when the consumer cancels the contract, and there are also rules about loss or damage in transit.

-For distance contracts (online, over the telephone, etc) and off-premises contracts (those agreed away from the trader's business premises - in a consumer's home, for example) where the consumer has the right to cancel, you must provide information about the procedures for exercising the right to cancel.
+For distance contracts (online, over the telephone, etc) and off-premises contracts (those agreed away from the trader's business premises - for example, in a consumer's home) where the consumer has the right to cancel, you must provide information about the procedures for exercising the right to cancel.

 In cases where you cannot reasonably calculate delivery charges in advance, you need only inform the consumer that there will be a delivery charge.
 However, such cases are likely to be rare - for example, where a trader does not normally arrange delivery but agrees to do so as a one-off arrangement with an individual consumer.